ishparii/ArrayList-vs-LinkedList/README.txt

 add and remove operations increases with SIZE for ArrayList.
 LinkedList performs better with add and remove operations as time remains almost the same with incresing of SIZE.
-However, time for accessing elements within LinkedList increses along with SIZE.
+However, time for accessing elements within LinkedList increses along with SIZE but if we are accessing the head node then time remains constant.